TheRealToxicDev/DisPurge-Website/README.md

 ---

 ## Credits
-- Copyright (c) 2021 Toxic Dev | All Rights Reserved
+- Copyright (c) 2021 Toxic Dev | All Rights Reserved.
+- If self hosting or forking please keep all Licensed and Credits.